dasmith/stanford-corenlp-python/README.md

     corenlp = StanfordCoreNLP()  # wait a few minutes... corenlp.parse("Parse an imperative sentence, damnit!")

-I added a function called `parse_imperative` that introduces a dummy pronoun to overcome the problems that dependency parsers have with imperative statements.
+I added a function called `parse_imperative` that introduces a dummy pronoun to overcome the problems that dependency parsers have with imperative sentences, dealing with only one at a time.

     corenlp.parse("stop smoking")
     >> [{"text": "stop smoking", "tuples": [["nn", "smoking", "stop"]], "words": [["stop", {"NamedEntityTag": "O", "CharacterOffsetEnd": "4", "Lemma": "stop", "PartOfSpeech": "NN", "CharacterOffsetBegin": "0"}], ["smoking", {"NamedEntityTag": "O", "CharacterOffsetEnd": "12", "Lemma": "smoking", "PartOfSpeech": "NN", "CharacterOffsetBegin": "5"}]]}]